lldeejeell102/seal_git_workflow/Readme.md

 adding some stuff to line 1!

-dont like this nch update
+dont like this nch update!

-this is a new change
+this is a new change!

-going to add more
+going to add more!